BlackHC/teddy/README.md

 # Teddy

-Teddy is not Pandas.
-Teddy is lightweight and snuggly.
+~~Teddy is not Pandas.
+Teddy is lightweight and snuggly.~~

-Teddy is straightforward and understands you.
-Teddy loves you.
+~~Teddy is straightforward and understands you.
+Teddy loves you.~~

+More importantly, Teddy is not ready for prime time.

 ## Feature overview